This Day In Writing History

 As Shirley Jackson's reputation grew as a horror novelist, her husband Stanley started a myth that she practiced witchcraft.
 This was done as a publicity stunt to sell books, but many people took it seriously.

 Shirley found their reaction funny.
 Later, the myth gave her the idea to write The Witchcraft of Salem Village (1956), a children's book based on the Salem witch trials.

 Throughout her life, Shirley suffered from mental and psychosomatic illnesses.
 These illnesses, and the effects of the various prescription drugs she took to treat them caused her health to decline early in life.
 She was also overweight and a heavy smoker.

 Shirley Jackson died in her sleep of heart failure in August of 1965 at the age of 48.
 In 1996, a crate of her unpublished short stories was found in the barn behind her home.
 The best of these stories were published later that year as the short story collection, Just An Ordinary Day.

 In 2007, the Shirley Jackson Award was established, with permission from her estate, to honor her literary legacy and recognize outstanding achievement in psychological suspense, horror, and dark fantasy literature.

 "I have always loved to use fear, to take it and comprehend it and make it work and consolidate a situation where I was afraid and take it whole and work from there." - Shirley Jackson

-Today's video features the acclaimed 1969 short film adaptation of Shirley Jackson's classic short story, The Lottery.
+Today's video features a complete, live reading of Shirley Jackson's classic short story, The Lottery.
 Enjoy!